Defeating Misclassification Attacks Against Transfer Learning: Experimental Results

 \subsubsection{Comparison with Others Defences}

+To further demonstrate our defence's effectiveness, we incorporate a set of defence methods either for mitigating general evasion attacks or specifically design for misclassification attacks.

+\textbf{Comparison to ETO-based defences:} We first compare our methodology with defence methods that utilise simple input transformations in~\cite{PrakashMGDS18} This simple defence has been demonstrated to be effective against several well-known non-adaptive attacks.
+The results have now been summarised in Table~\ref{tb3:DefenceComparison1}.
+We find that this defence method designed for general evasion attacks is less effective when defending against transfer learning attacks especially for the Face Recognition task.

+Since general defence methods are less effective in transfer learning applications, we further compare our defence to the defence specifically for the transfer learning attacks.
 As introduced in Section~\ref{sec:relatedwork}, two basic defence approaches against transfer learning are introduced.
-They are \textit{Randomizing Input via Dropout} and \textit{Injecting Neuron Distances}.
+They are \textit{Randomising Input via Dropout} and \textit{Injecting Neuron Distances}.
 We further compare our design with these two defences.
-The experimental results can be shown as Table~\ref{tb3:DefenceComparison1}.
+The experimental results can be shown in Table~\ref{tb3:DefenceComparison1}.

-\textbf{Comparison to Randomizing Input via Dropout:} In Randomizing Input via Dropout, several random pixels of the input images are dropped to decrease the attack success rates of adversarial images.
+\textbf{Comparison to Randomising Input via Dropout:} In Randomising Input via Dropout, several random pixels of the input images are dropped to decrease the attack success rates of adversarial images.
 Although it makes the models more robust, the accuracy of the Student models is severely affected.
 On the contrary, our design maintains much better accuracy of the Student models.
-Table~\ref{tb3:DefenceComparison1} reports the comparison between our defence and Randomizing Input via Dropout method.
-For Randomizing Input via Dropout method, the accuracy drops from $98\%$ to $49\%$ after the attacks being conducted.
+Table~\ref{tb3:DefenceComparison1} reports the comparison between our defence and Randomising Input via Dropout method.
+For Randomizing Input via Dropout method, the accuracy drops from $98\%$ to $49\%$ after the attacks are being conducted.
 Our design still maintains the classification accuracy at about $92\%$ by doing iteration pruning and retraining.
 Moreover, the defence rates of both targeted attacks and non-targeted attacks in our design are higher.